 In the backend, it will look something like this:

 Even if the person on the other hand of the conversation is not making any choice, having to press the button will keep them engaged throughout the entire information load and the experience won’t feel one-sided.

 Since you are building a bot, not a form, you are able to react to the recruiter’s mood in real-time.
 For example, if the recruiter seems unimpressed because he or she clicks “I am not convinced” instead of “That’s fantastic!” option, you can follow the negative answer with more practical examples of your skills and “push for the sale” a bit harder.

-On the other hand, if a recruiter or an HR manager seems to be taking to you by clicking the more positive answers, you can wrap up the conversation by offering them to ask for your references.
+On the other hand, if a recruiter or an HR manager seems to be interested by clicking the more positive answers, you can wrap up the conversation by offering them your references.

 Allowing the request for references you can play around with some of the more interesting features of Landbot.
 Using the “Name” and “Email” question blocks will allow you to store the recruiter’s responses under variables @name and @email and display them in the email notification.

 After the recruiter answers the two key questions that will give you the reassurance that it’s not spam, you can program the bot to send you an email notification by using the “Send an Email” block.
 You will have a chance to create your personal lead generation channel 😂.

 When you select to use the email block, a form will pop up on the left side.

 Select and fill in the highlighted areas, click SAVE, and voila!
 You will receive an email if someone requests references!

 Conversational chatbot resume is fun BUT, HR will still need to put you on file.
 So, at the end of the conversation, make sure to offer the recruiter to download your CV either as a PDF, JPG image or access via Google Drive.